 Accessing the Library

-Marymount University libraries are open to the public.
+Marymount University Reinsch Library is open to the public.
 Alumni, Arlington residents, members of the WRLC, and students of Marymount’s Catholic high school partners are all eligible to borrow items from Marymount’s physical collection.
 Before your visit, please check our hours of operation.
 Please note, after 7pm, the library is open to currently enrolled students, staff, and faculty only.

 Library & Learning Services is pleased to provide Marymount alumni with lifetime borrowing privileges; on-site access to databases, e-journals, and reference materials; as well as many other benefits at no cost to you.
 In order to borrow material, you need to verify your alumni status by contacting us at email@example.com.
 The library closes to Alumni at 7 pm.
 After that time, access is restricted to current Marymount students, faculty, and staff only.